coin-or/Clp/README.md

 The primal can also use a non linear cost which should work for piecewise linear convex functions.
 CLP also includes a barrier method for solving LPs.

-Clp is written in C++ and is released as open source code under the [Eclipse Public License (EPL)](http://www.opensource.org/licenses/eclipse-1.0).
+Clp is written in C++ and is released as open source code under the [Eclipse Public License 2.0](http://www.opensource.org/licenses/eclipse-2.0).

-It is available from the [COIN-OR initiative](http://www.coin-or.org/).
+It is distributed under the auspices of the [COIN-OR Foundation](https://www.coin-or.org)

 The code is written primarily by John J. Forrest, now retired from IBM Research.

-The project is currently managed by John Forrest, Lou Hafer, [Julian Hall](https://www.maths.ed.ac.uk/school-of-mathematics/people?person=47), and Matthew Saltzman.
+The project is currently managed by John Forrest, Lou Hafer, Matthew Saltzman, Stefan Vigerske, and Ted Ralphs.

 The Clp website is https://github.com/coin-or/Clp.